 - 2 cups steamed broccoli florets

-- Place the prepared brown rice in the bottom of the baking dish and top with the steamed broccoli.
+- Pour the prepared brown rice in the bottom of the baking dish and top with steamed broccoli.

-- Top with the Herb-Infused Tofu and remaining Vegan Cheese Sauce (although you can reserve some if you prefer a little less sauce in your casserole…this stuff is great on baked potatoes!)
+- Pour half of the pour half the vegan cheese sauce over the rice and broccoli.
+Top with the baked tofu and then pour remaining cheese sauce over the top (although you can reserve some if you prefer a little less sauce in your casserole).

 - Bake at 350F for 25 – 30 minutes.

 - Remove from oven and allow to cool for 10 minutes before serving.
 Store any uneaten casserole in an airtight container This will keep in the fridge for up to 5 days.
 It can be frozen for up to 2 months.